JohnnersUK/JohnnersUK.github.io/SquadEngine.md

 - Object texturing, decals and alpha blending
 - A* path finding solutions

-This project was coded in C++ by myself and the original project, can be viewed and downloaded from its github repository [here](https://github.com/JohnnersUK/Squad-Engine).
+This project was coded in C++ by myself, the original project can be viewed and downloaded from its github repository [here](https://github.com/JohnnersUK/Squad-Engine).